-We have audited the accompanying Balance Sheet, Historical Summary of Project Costs, Project Revenues, and Net Cost to be Recovered Through Tax Increments and Historical Summary of Sources, Uses, and Status of funds of the Village of Long Grove's Tax Incremental District No. 1 as of April 30, 2017 and from the date of creation through April 30, 2017, and the related notes to the financial statements.
+We have audited the accompanying Balance Sheet and Historical Summary of Sources, Uses, and Status of Funds of the Village of Long Grove's Tax Incremental District No. 1 as of April 30, 2018 and from the date of creation through April 30, 2018, and the related notes to the financial statements.